-The accommodations and accessibility system in Maryland includes three levels of support for students as shown.
-The graphic below and appendix references will change with the release of the new Maryland Assessment, Accessibility, & Accommodations Manual.
+The accommodations and accessibility system in Maryland includes three levels of support for students as shown in the figure below.
+The figure and appendix references will change with the release of the new Maryland Assessment, Accessibility, & Accommodations Manual.

 Figure 6.0 The Maryland Accessibility System